-- Cost of Nitrogen: The single most important aspect of Nitrogen usage is the cost of installing the Nitrogen plant and renting the tank for the usage and consumption as well as constantly replenishing the tank with liquid nitrogen.
+- Cost of Nitrogen: The single most important aspect of Nitrogen usage is the cost of installing the Nitrogen plant and renting the tank for usage and consumption as well as constantly replenishing the tank with liquid nitrogen.

 - Precise solder paste print required: A higher surface tension can result in a higher number of solder bridges, at very fine pitch device levels, if the solder paste print is inaccurate.

 - Possibility of tombstoning: This is especially true if the components used are very fine pitch devices or small chip with poor solderability

-The use of nitrogen highly depends upon the application and strongly recommended for class 3 products like automotive, Defense & aerospace, Medical types of equipment etc. where human life risk is associated, and high-quality products are mandatory.soldering in nitrogen atmosphere will help to contribute to a wider process window.
+The use of nitrogen highly depends upon the application and strongly recommended for class 3 products like automotive, Defense & Aerospace, Medical types of equipment, etc. where human life risk is associated, and high-quality products are mandatory. soldering in the nitrogen atmosphere will help to contribute to a wider process window.